alebychac/drone/Readme.md

 Alternative automatic documentation with ReDoc (from the OpenAPI backend): http://localhost/redoc

+* Fill the database

+if you need to fill the database with some elements you can use the script:

+app/fill_db.py

 ### Project local tests

 To test the project run:

 pytest

+### Migrations

+I didn't cover database migrations

 ### Migrations